5T33Z0/Clover-Crate/CPU/README.md

 # CPU
 ![CeePiiU](https://user-images.githubusercontent.com/76865553/148276037-6eadf7bf-f040-41c2-bf02-5ea5493e14d9.jpeg)

-This section contains settings to manually set parameters for the CPU if the internal algorithms fail to detect the correct parameters automatically.
+This section allows to manually set parameters for the CPU if the internal algorithms fail to auto-detect the correct parameters.
 This section is only covered for the sake of completeness.
 The bottom line is: **you don't change anything here unless it's unavoidable and you know what you are doing!**

-## Frequency MHz
+## Frequency (in MHz)
 Describes the base frequency in MHz displayed in the System-Profiler.
 In other words: its effects are purely cosmetic.
 Usually, Clover automatically calculates this value based on the ACPI timer, but if it gets it wrong, you can correct it through this key.

-## Bus Speed in kHz
+## Bus Speed (in kHz)
-Describes the base bus frequency in **kHz**.
+Describes the bus frequency in **kHz**.
 The bus frequency is critical for stable operation of the system.
 It's handed over from the bootloader to the kernel.
 If the frequency is wrong, the kernel won't start at all.
 If the frequency is slightly off, there can be problems with the clock, resulting in strange system behavior.

-Starting with Clover r1060, the bus frequency is detected automatically based on data from the ADC Timer which calculates these values more precisely than the value which is stored in the DMI (Desktop Management Interface).
+Starting with Clover r1060, the bus frequency is detected automatically based on data from the ADC Timer which calculates these values more precisely than the value stored in the DMI (Desktop Management Interface).

 ## Latency
 Describes the delay for entering the `C3` state.
 The critical value is **0x3E8** = **1000**.
 Below 1000, Speedstep is enabled, above 1000, it does not turn on.
 On real Macs, it is always set to **0x03E9** (1001) which disables Speedstep.
 On Hacks, we can choose if we want to behave it like a Mac or if we want to turn on power management.
 A reasonable value for the latter is **0x00FA** (250), which is found on some laptops (MacPro5.1 = 17, MacPro6.1 = 67, iMac13.2 = 250).

-## C2, C4, C6
+## C2, C4, C6 (deprecated)
-Parameters related to C-state. **ATTENTION!** This section is deprecated and has since been moved to &rarr; [**ACPI**](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI#enable-c2-c4-c6-and-c7)
+Parameters related to C-state.
+This section is deprecated and has since been moved to &rarr; [**ACPI**](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI#enable-c2-c4-c6-and-c7)

 - `C2`: Set to false on modern computers
 - `C4`: According to the specification, either use C3 or C4.
 We choose C4.
 For Ivy Bridge, set it to false.